aspose-tex/Aspose.TeX-Documentation/cpp/developer-guide/conversion/other-ways-of-main-input/_index.md

 Note that all output files will have the name *texput*.
 That's because the engine can't get any other name anywhere. *texput* is the default job name.
 [Here](/tex/net/tex-io/#tex-output) and [here](/tex/cpp/other-options/#how-to-set-the-job-name) are details about job names.

-## **Entering the main input file from the terminal**
+## **Entering the main TeX input file from the terminal**

 There's yet another [constructor](https://reference.aspose.com/tex/cpp/class/aspose.te_x.te_x_job/main) of the `TeXJob` class, which doesn't let us specify the input at all.
 So what is such TeX job going to process, you may wonder?
 This time we will need an input terminal.
-The engine will ask us to enter the file name from the terminal.
+The TeX engine will ask us to enter the file name from the terminal.

 Here is the code: